 It trickled into church life, too.
 I hated joining new Bible studies or groups at church because when I walked into a new environment, I thought others would stare or possibly judge me.
 Sadly, the insecurity led to lonely nights at home and probably lost potential friendships, too.

-I am thankful to have walked the journey and grown in confidence of who Christ has created me to be.
+I am thankful to have walked the journey and have grown in confidence in who Christ has created me to be.
 It has surprised me recently to see many women in their 40s, 50s, and beyond still struggling with the same insecurities I battled so many years ago.
 I guess I always thought that as you got older, insecurities just automatically dissipated.
 It doesn’t.
-I am convinced that Satan’s plan is to whisper in our ear, constantly, how we don’t measure up and we never will.
-He convinces us others won’t understand, their lives are better than ours, and we will never be accepted.
-Insecurities take root and if not careful, we become easily offended, bitter, angry, and petty.
+I am convinced that Satan’s plan is to whisper in our ear, constantly, how we don’t measure up, and we never will.
+He convinces us that others won’t understand, their lives are better than ours, and we will never be accepted.
+Insecurities take root, and if not careful, we become easily offended, bitter, angry, and petty.

 Here’s some advice on battling the beast of insecurity:

 Recognize that everyone will battle.
 Insecurity isn’t just for awkward teen girls, single girls in their twenties, or even women for that matter.
 It is a tactic Satan would love to use against us all.
 In fact, he’ll use it more frequently if he finds it successful in your life.
 You are not the only one.

 Know who you are.
 There have been times when my feelings didn’t necessarily line up with who God said I was.
 I didn’t feel strong, courageous, forgiven, hopeful, chosen, renewed, beautiful, complete, and free.
 But just because I didn’t feel those things didn’t mean that they weren’t true.
 Our feelings are dangerous.
 The Bible is full of great Scriptures that give us a glimpse into the love our Heavenly Father has for us and how He sees us.
 All else is a lie from the enemy who would attempt to convince you that you do not measure up.